allegro/blog/_posts/2023-08-25-how-does-btree-make-your-queries-fast.md

 ## Summary

-In this article, you learned how B-tree works.
+In this article, you learned how a B-tree works.
 All in all, it may be simply described as a Binary Search Tree with two changes:
 - every node may contain more than one value
-- inserting a new value follows a self-balancing algorithm.
+- inserting a new value is followed by a self-balancing algorithm.

 Although the structures used by modern databases are usually some variants of a B-tree (like B+tree), they are still based on the original conception.
-In my opinion, one great strength of a b-tree is the fact that it was designed directly to handle large amounts of data on actual hardware.
+In my opinion, one great strength of a B-tree is the fact that it was designed directly to handle large amounts of data on actual hardware.
 It may be the reason why the B-tree has remained with us for such a long time.